carndox/neabit-dashboard/README.md

 ## Usage

 1. Copy `.env.example` to `.env` and fill in email credentials and file paths.
+   The application uses `python-dotenv` so these values are automatically loaded when the server starts.
 2. Create the SQLite database and initial tasks:

 ```bash